Louis Victor, Prince of Carignano: Career

 Louis Victor grew up in Paris, where his father was both a courtier and an inveterate gambler.
 Heavily in debt in Piedmont, and sued by his sisters whose dowries he had gambled away, he had fled to France where he lived so luxurious a life that his son was forced to sell significant family assets in that country.
 He later moved to Piedmont, between Turin and Racconigi.

 In 1741, Louis Victor's father died and he became the Prince of Carignano.
 The fief of Carignano had belonged to the Savoys since 1418, but the fact that it was part of Piedmont, only twenty km south of Turin, meant that it could be a "princedom" for Thomas in name only, being endowed neither with independence nor revenues of substance.

 Personal life

-On 4 May 1740, Louis Victor married Princess Christine of Hesse-Rheinfels-Rotenburg, a sister of the Sardinian king's deceased wife Queen Polyxena (1706–1736).
-The couple had nine children.
+On 4 May 1740, Louis Victor married Princess Christine of Hesse-Rheinfels-Rotenburg, sister of the Sardinian king's deceased wife Queen Polyxena (1706–1736).
+They had nine children.